Ex-Manager sues Walmart over sex and disability discrimination Read On

 Paul said too often employers find out someone has diabetes, then assume there's going to be a problem.

 A few cases end up in court, but Paul says most disputes about "reasonable accommodations" get settled with a few phone calls and some negotiation.

 "Particularly when we can get the doctors talking," Paul said.

 "I think the vast majority of people with diabetes are able to work without any accommodations, able to work without any necessity of sharing that information with their employers or coworkers," Paul said.
 "It's a private matter.
 To kind of flag that person could be inviting desperate treatment or discrimination that's, of course, unwelcome."

 Jury Awards 1 million dollars in punitive damages for a racial hostile work environment, Shreveport, LA- April 8, 2006 by S. Reed Morgan and Gregory G. Paul

-Please contact us for a free consultation with Greg concerning the denial of short-term or long-term disability benefits.
+Please contact us for a free consultation with an Attorney.
 Most clients prefer to have a contingency fee agreement, which means attorney fees are are payable if we are successful.

 Greg Paul has 20 years experience litigating in state and federal courts: 1) Fighting for long-term disability benefits against insurance companies such as Aetna, CIGNA, Guardian,Hartford, Liberty Mutual, Mutual of Omaha, Principal, Prudential, Reliance Standard, Standard, Sun Life, and Unum; and 2) Representing Railroad Employees Against Amtrak, CN, CSX, Kansas City Southern Railway, Norfolk Southern Railway Company and Union Pacific Railroad.